DeveloperJay1/glowing-button-tiktok-/README.md

-# glowing-button for the tiktok users.
+# glowing-button for the everyone.
 Feel free to use it!

+# Made by DeveloperJay aka this github account!